nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 In this post we will try to install a PostgreSQL database.

 ## Why is database needed
-* Database is needed to persist data/state of an application in the storage for future
+* Database is needed to persist data/state of an application in the storage for analytics, business logic implementation etc
+* Database make s
+* Almost all practical software systems will require a database to persist the data

 Sometimes the computer in which the python code has to run
 * may not have python installed in it